HRD-Ryo/GTRspmix/README.md

 ## 1. Overview
 This script iteratively optimizes GTRspmix model parameters by repeating specific steps (EM approximation).
 Use `--opt-gtr` and/or `--opt-profile-FO`/`--opt-profile-F` to enable the corresponding optimization phases.

 Each iteration consists of two main phases.
-Each phase is is only executed if its corresponding flag is enabled.
+Each phase is only executed if its corresponding flag is enabled.

 | Phase | Step | Optimized params | Fixed params | Required flags |
 |:--:|:--:|:--:|:--:|:--:|